netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-helm.md

 -  As a [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) (in the same pod) with Citrix ADC CPX in the Kubernetes cluster.
 The sidecar controller is only responsible for the associated Citrix ADC CPX within the same pod.
 This mode is used in [dual-tier](../deployment-topologies.md#dual-tier-topology) or [cloud](../deployment-topologies.md#cloud-topology)) topologies.

-The helm charts for the Citrix ingress controller are available on [Helm Hub](https://hub.helm.sh).
+The helm charts for the Citrix ingress controller are available on [Artifact Hub](https://artifacthub.io/).

  When you deploy using the Helm charts, you can use a `values.yaml` file to specify the values of the configurable parameters instead of providing each parameter as an argument.
 For ease of use, Citrix provides the [Citrix deployment builder](https://citrix.github.io/citrix-k8s-ingress-controller/) which is a GUI for generating the `values.yaml` file for Citrix cloud native deployments.

 ## Deploy the Citrix ingress controller as a standalone pod in the Kubernetes cluster

-Use the [citrix-ingress-controller](https://hub.helm.sh/charts/citrix/citrix-ingress-controller) chart to run the Citrix ingress controller as a pod in your Kubernetes cluster.
+Use the [citrix-ingress-controller](https://artifacthub.io/packages/helm/citrix/citrix-ingress-controller) chart to run the Citrix ingress controller as a pod in your Kubernetes cluster.
 The chart deploys the Citrix ingress controller as a pod in your Kubernetes cluster and configures the Citrix ADC VPX or MPX ingress device.

 ### Prerequisites